 - In the tax rates section, you can add new taxes.
 Stripe supports VAT, GST, Sales, and Custom tax types.
 You can make it inclusive or exclusive; add the percentage and description.

 ❗ NB!
-You will also be asked if you want to specify the region where the tax should be applied to.
+You will also be asked if you want to specify the region where the tax should be applied.
 There can be the following cases of how taxes will be applied based on the region.

-- Only a general tax rates added (you didn't specify any region when creating the tax) -> no billing address asked on checkout and same tax rates are applied for all.
+- Only general tax rates added (you didn't specify any region when creating the tax) -> no billing address asked on checkout and the same tax rates are applied for all.

-5. After adding your tax, it will be applied to all attendees for all ticket types if you added a general tax.
-If you added a country specific tax, then they will only be applied depending on the attendee's billing address.
+5. After adding your tax, it will be applied to all attendees for all ticket types if you add a general tax.
+If you added a country-specific tax, then they will only be applied depending on the attendee's billing address.